mordvn/imap2tg/README.md

-# Mail.ru to Telegram Bot
+# IMAP to Telegram Bot

-Telegram bot for forwarding emails from Mail.ru to a specified Telegram chat.
-Built with Python, Aiogram 3, and IMAP.
+Telegram bot for forwarding emails from IMAP to a specified Telegram chat.
+Built with Python 3.13, Aiogram 3, and IMAP.

 <img src="images/example-image.png" alt="Example Image" width="300">